 If you aren’t sure what the sharing economy is, here’s a quick primer.
-The People Who Share blog posted a great article recently on the definition of the sharing economy.
-They define it as a socio-economic system in which human, physical, and intellectual resources are shared.
+Most people define it as a socio-economic system in which human, physical, and intellectual resources are shared.
 In a sense, it’s a model built around the sharing of skills, things, and even opinions.
 Within the context of daily life, this can range from Rover for dog-sitting or Care.com for child care, to putting your used items for sale on eBay.

 For travel, the sharing economy has opened doors for people to offer their resources to travelers.
 At the same time, it’s made it a lot more affordable for people to visit a new destination or try a new experience.
 If you’re looking for ways to get your family out into the world, it’s now easier than ever to do it without having to spend an arm and a leg.
-Here are a few of my tips on how to take advantage of the sharing economy for family travel.
+Here are a few of my sharing economy travel tips for family travel.

 If you’re looking for a car rental, services like Turo lets you do that for a fraction of the price of a regular car rental company.
-Turo allows car owners the ability to rent out their vehicles to travelers, giving them a chance to earn money on the side while providing a service to people who need it.
+Turo allows car owners the ability to rent out their vehicles to travelers.
+It gives them a chance to earn money on the side while providing a service to people who need it.
 In a sense, it’s a win-win situation!
-I’ve been renting out my car on Turo for several years, and recently used it on a camping trip with my son.
+I’ve been renting out my car on Turo for several years.
+And recently I used it on a camping trip with my son.

 In my opinion, the sharing economy has really changed the way we travel.
-In a way, it has helped to bring travel to more people, allowing them to take advantage of services and experiences that may not have been accessible to them previously.
+In a way, it has helped to bring travel to more people.
+This allows them to take advantage of services and experiences that may not have been accessible to them previously.
 This is one of the reasons why I love travel.
-It gives people a chance to try something different, and exposes them to new cultures and new people.
+It gives people a chance to try something different.
+Travel exposes them to new cultures and new people.

 The services I list above are just the tip of the iceberg.
-There are other services like Yuggler, Winnie, and WithLocals that are out there on the travel market.
+There are other sharing economy travel related services like WithLocals that are out there on the travel market.
 We just haven’t had a chance to try them yet.
 Have you benefited from the sharing economy on your travels?
 Share your experiences in the comments!